Surgery Managers and Team Leaders

 Dr Oliver Puar

-GPhC Number 2050285 BSc (Hons) Phamacy, MRPharmS, IP, Leicester 1999 Harlene has held a variety of community pharmacy and training roles since qualifying as a pharmacist.
+BSc (Hons) Pharmacy, MRPharmS, IP, Leicester 1999.
+Harlene has held a variety of community pharmacy and training roles since qualifying as a pharmacist.
 Originally from London, she moved to Nottingham in 2004 and has settled here with her husband and two children.
 She joined the practice in 2020 as an Independent Prescriber and enjoys conducting our patients’ reviews and assisting them with their medication queries.

-GPHC number: 5020176 Qualified in 2008 in Edinburgh Cara has previously worked at both Edinburgh Royal infirmary and Derby Royal Hospital.
+Qualified in 2008 in Edinburgh.
+Cara is a pharmacy technician and has previously worked at both Edinburgh Royal infirmary and Derby Royal Hospital.
 She has a total of 14 years of experience working in hospitals.
 Cara joined the practice in October 2020 and her role is to work alongside the GPs and pharmacist helping with medication queries.

 Laura trained in Nottingham and qualified in 1993.
 She worked in the Spinal Unit for a while before deciding to work in the accident and emergency department at Queens Medical Centre.
 She entered Practice Nursing in 1998 and has been doing it ever since.
 Laura has a particular interest in Diabetes and educating patients about prevention and management.